Sunday, November 24, 2024

 Nick, meanwhile, has been pulled out of his classroom position next to Charlie to study for his General Certificate of Secondary Education (GCSE) exam, and the boys encounter each other less than previously in their classroom situations.

-Both Elle (Yasmin Finney) and Tao (William Gao) continue to be attracted to one another, but also face problems, in part because of Tao’s resistance in expression his feelings and Elle’s consideration of attending Lambert Art School—a distance evidently from the communities in which her friends now live—and her involvement there with other lesbian couples.
+Both Elle (Yasmin Finney) and Tao (William Gao) continue to be attracted to one another, but also face problems, in part because of Tao’s resistance in expressing his feelings and Elle’s consideration of attending Lambert Art School—a distance evidently from the communities in which her friends now live—and her involvement there with other lesbian couples.

 Throughout this series of episodes, we also get a glimpse of some of the problems arising between the Higgs School lesbian friends of Elle, Tara Jones (Corinna Brown) and Darcy Olsson (Kizzy Edgell).
 In Tara’s case it is still a problem, in part, that she is coming to terms with being “out,” but also for now being concerned about Darcy’s inability, despite her seemingly open acceptance of herself and her identity, to be able to actually say the word “love.”
 Tara has also never yet met her lover’s mother.

-As the series proceeds, we also discover that Darcy’s mother is perhaps the least open-minded of all the fairly liberal parents in this series, and has not even been able to tell her quite vicious mother about her sexuality, representing an extreme contradiction of her behavior at school.
+As the series proceeds, we also discover that Darcy’s mother is perhaps the least open-minded of all the fairly liberal parents in this series, and Darcy has not even been able to tell her quite vicious mother about her sexuality, representing an extreme contradiction of her behavior at school.

 Meanwhile, Isaac Henderson (Tobie Donovan) begins to receive attention from the Truham School’s other gay boy, James McEwan (Bradley Riches), which he first accepts but with whom has difficulty when it comes to true intimacy, as he gradually discovers that he is asexual.

 Other barriers arise when Nick’s brother David (Jack Barton) returns home.
 He’s definitely homophobic, and when he discovers his younger brother has a boyfriend, he’s more than a little vindictive.
-Nick is also quite disturbed about his former girlfriend Imogen dating Ben Hope (Sebastian Croft), knowing that eventually she will suffer the truth of Ben’s sexuality.
+Nick is also quite disturbed about his former girlfriend Imogen dating Ben Hope (Sebastian Croft), knowing that eventually she will suffer the truth of Ben’s confused sexuality.

 If so far, this sounds like the makings of a grand soap opera, so it is.
 But writer Alice Oseman has several solutions up her sleeve, sending most of her characters off to a school trip to Paris accompanied by the wonderful school Art teacher, Mr Ajayi (Fisayo Akinade) and the far stricter disciplinarian Mr. Farouk (Nima Taleghani).